 Heli Max 1SQ Drone Main Features & Specs

-The quadcopter is juiced up by a Heli Max 1SQ Lithium-Polymer 3.7V 250 mAh battery.
-In conclusion, it can keep the whole thing running for 4 to 5 minutes depending on your cruise speed.
-As for mid-flight stabilization, the Heli Max 1SQ has been retrofitted with a 6-Axis stabilization system.
-Which also sports out the TAGS (Triple Axis Gyro Stabilization) system.
+The Heli Max 1SQ has been retrofitted with a 6-Axis stabilization system and also sports out the TAGS (Triple Axis Gyro Stabilization) system.
 Therefore, it doesn’t matter how windy it is outside, or how many obstacles lay ahead, the system will keep the drone steady as a rock.

 Another thing that we’ve liked about the Heli Max 1SQ Quadcopter is that the drone actually has a remote controller emulating system.
 What does this mean?
 Let’s say that this isn’t the first drone you flew and that you like how your actual drone is handling, but you simply hate its remote control.